phamdinhthien/web-vitals-lib/README.md

 3. If page closes before all metrics are ready, sends available metrics

 ### INP Flow
-1. Collects every user interaction (clicks, keypresses, etc.)
+1. Web-vitals library monitors all user interactions (clicks, taps, keyboard inputs)
-2. Tracks only the maximum INP value
+2. Tracks the worst (highest) INP value throughout the page session
-3. Sends the maximum value when:
+3. Automatically sends INP data when:
-   - User is idle for 10 seconds
+   - User leaves/closes the page (pagehide, visibilitychange events)
-   - User switches tabs (`visibilitychange`)
+   - A new interaction produces a higher INP value than previously recorded
-   - User closes the page (`pagehide`, `beforeunload`)
+4. Reports include the interaction element information for debugging

 ## 🧪 Testing